 Boy Dies During Bloody Mary Ritual

 Halloween Web™ features reader submitted stories of their personal encounters with Bloody Mary.
 One such story submitted by Matty describes the death of his best friend, Mike, as a result of trying to summon Bloody Mary.
 Matty describes how at the age of thirteen, the two pals decided to try conjuring the dark spirit.
-It was sometime between 10 and 11 at night when Mike went into the bathroom alone.
-For some reason, they believed the ritual wouldn't work if both of them went into the bathroom.
+Mike went into the bathroom alone.
+For some reason, they believed the ritual wouldn't work if both of them were in the bathroom.

-The story centers around the number six.
-In this version of the legend, the friends needed to light six candles and write in red on the mirror the numbers 666.
-This is known as the number sequence for the devil.
-Matty and Mike used a red lipstick to scrawl the numbers onto the bathroom mirror.
-Once they had the candles lit, Mike closed the bathroom door, sealing himself inside.
+In this version of the legend, the friends lit six candles and used red lipstick to write the numbers 666 on the mirror.
+Once they completed their tasks, Mike closed the bathroom door, locking himself inside.

-Inside the bathroom, they discovered Mike's slumped body with his head bowed over in the sink.
+Mike's father managed to pick the lock on the bathroom door.
+When the lock finally turned, he couldn't get the door to open.
+Matty and Mike's father pushed hard against the door and finally managed to get it open.
+Inside the bathroom, they discovered Mike's slumped body with his head bowed over the sink.
 Mike was dead!
 Matty concludes his story by warning others not to make the same mistake he and poor Mike did by attempting to summon the spirit of Bloody Mary.

 Green Triangle and Bloody Mary

 Originally published on the Castle of Spirits website, Victoria from Illinois tells a chilling story about her encounter with Bloody Mary when she was in college.
 During a Christmas break at home, she spent the night with her childhood best friend.
-The sleepover at her friend's house started with the two reminiscing about the many sleepovers they'd had during their friendship.
-They recalled some of the many games they played and other silly things they did as young children.
+The sleepover started with the two girls reminiscing about their many sleepovers.
+They recalled the different games they had played and other silly things they did as young children.
 Eventually, the Bloody Mary game came up.